state anniversary license plate

 Rick's U.S. State Anniversary Plates

-On this page I show off my collection of U.S. plates that commemorate various state anniversaries.
+On this page I show off my collection of U.S. plates that commemorate various colonial, territorial, and statehood anniversaries.

 Latest noteworthy updates to this page